zacharyw/bootstrap3-form-builder/README.md

 *Supports Bootstrap 3*

-This gem adds a helper to all of your views called bootstrap_form_for, which generates a form for a given model object and fields with HTML and CSS markup that works with the [Twitter bootstrap](http://getbootstrap.com/)
+This gem adds a helper to all of your views called `bootstrap_form_for`, which generates a form for a given model object and fields with HTML and CSS markup that works with the [Twitter bootstrap](http://getbootstrap.com/)
 library.